 Length of Tour: At least half a day / Cost: Starts at PHP 950 per person

 45 MUST-TRY FILIPINO DISHES

 Renowned food personality Andrew Zimmern once said that Filipino food will be the next big thing.
 I believe it with all the features on Filipino food I’ve been seeing more and more on social media.
 There are many delicious things to eat in the Philippines but in my opinion, these are the dishes that you absolutely must try.
-Follow the link for a list of 14 delicious things to eat in Manila.
+Click on the link for a list of the best and most interesting food in the Philippines.

 FILIPINO STREET FOOD

 If street food is your thing, then you need to check out this guide.
 From fish balls to ukoy to the infamous balut, check out this post for a list of Filipino street food dishes you can try in Manila.

 POBLACION FOOD CRAWL

 Poblacion is one of the hippest and trendiest areas in Manila.
 It’s fast becoming a food and arts hub in the city, which is part of the reason why I think it’s the best place to stay in Manila.
 With all the interesting restaurants popping up in the neighborhood, it’s recently been the subject of many lifestyle shows and blog posts.
 Check out my post for a list of popular restaurants you can visit on a Poblacion food crawl.